 We can pay 10% finder's fee - that is fair and reasonable.
 I would like to see other companies match this??

 For anything above this - You guys would have to PROVE that you can provide everything needed to make and close a sale.
-In 2013 I expect you to either find your own staff to train anyone who purchases our laser or be happy with your finders fee.
+I expect you to either find your own staff to train anyone who purchases our laser or be happy with your finders fee.
 I am happy to give 40% off if you meet our expectations.

 The bottom line is that to provide "product reviews" - you have to be either a) a laser expert or b) involve laser experts.